Almost every blog you visit these days will have some kind of page set up dedicated to a list of recommended tools and resources.

 - Create a useful video version of your T&R page.
 Or a video intro to your tools page.
 Talk about the tools in more detail.

 - Whenever you add new tools to your page, let your subscribers know about this update.

 - Add a link to each of the tools you recommend to a related review article on your blog (If you have one)

 - Link from your case study articles, top traffic posts and pages.

 - Create a PDF version of your tools and resources page for folks to download for free!

-So there you have it, a step-by-step guide to creating a super awesome, conversion focused tools and resources page for your website.
-Plus, some top tips for promoting it, driving traffic and boosting blog income.
+So, there you have it, a step-by-step guide to creating a super awesome, conversion focused tools and resources page for your website.
+Plus, some simple tips for promoting it, driving traffic and boosting blog income.